JCKelley-CYBR/CYBR-8420-SoftwareAssurance/MeetingNotes/Meeting_9_18.md

 # Meeting for 9/18/22
 All members present
-## Discussions of Part 1, Identify five essential interactions, meeting performed via discord
+## Discussions of Part 1, Identify five essential interactions of the application, meeting performed via discord
-an exanimation of the features avaliable in KeePassXC
+Group examined and listed the features available in KeePassXC for security evaluation and possible security issues with each.

-- export vault
+Selected features for further evaluation in assignment/misuse case diagrams are as listed below:

+- Export Database(individual entries, Groups or entire Vault)
-- unlocking database
+- Unlocking Database/DatabaseShare
 - KeeShare
-- haveIBeenPwned reaching out to the internet (spoof DNS and intercept traffic)
-- password generator
-- autotype

-- Export Group's/database entries
-- KeeShare
+- haveIBeenPwned
-- Use Password Generator
+- Usage of Password Generator
-- Unlocking Database/DatabaseShare
-- haveIbeenpwned
+- Autotype

-decision to drop one of the six features listed here
+Discussions to pare the list down to five entries.

-discussion on autotype vs password generator vs export groups vs KeeShare and their critialitiy to the function of KeePassXC's password genertor is major in making complex passwords autotype as a nice to have feature and critical
+Discussion regarding Autotype vs Password Generator vs Export Database vs KeeShare and their criticality to the function of KeePassXC within an organization.

+Password generator is allows user to quickly create complex passwords for usage.

+Autotype is a convenience feature but greatly affects the average user's usage of KeePassXC, and is therefore considered a critical feature.

-discussion of usecase/diagraming of password generator -passphrases are user supplied and opens up to dictionary attach password generation/ import custom wordlist database discussion of weakness of the passwords
+Discussion of usecase/misusecase diagraming of the password generator
+- passphrases are user supplied and opens up all entries in the KeePassXC vault to dictionary attacks.
+- password generation allows the import of a custom wordlist database which may create weak passwords.

-a review of the hypothetical operating enviroment to determine which features are more essential
+The group reviews the hypothetical operating environment to determine which features should be prioritized.

-keeshare needs to stay
+- KeeShare is critical as a part of organizational usage

-josh argues for the retain of autotype due to the usage
+- Josh argues for the retention of autotype due to the common usage by average users within organization.

-neil for the maintain of password export
+- Neil argues for keeping password export for backup and transfer purposes

-databaseshare unlocking - keyshare sharing
+- databaseshare unlocking and keysharing are determined to be critical.
+- Password generation is to be dropped as the least important feature for software system security requirements evaluation(would be evaluation as organizational policy)

-final decision for splitting up the security requirements as via lots decided when josh initially set up issues. neil was given first pick due to him being given an assignment for missing the previous meeting
+Final decision for splitting up the security requirements as via lots decided when Josh initially set up issues.

-neil - unlocking database
+Neil - unlocking database
-aaron - haveIbeenpwned
+Aaron - haveIbeenpwned
-daniel - keeshare
+Daniel - keeshare
-mitch - export groups
+Mitchell - export groups
-josh - autotype
+Josh - autotype

-all parts will aim to be drafted by wedensday, finding summary, oss doc review, fillout relevant usecase, everyone's work will be kept in their own branchs, awaiting review on wedensday and reconviene to complete part 2 of assignment
+All members will aim to draft their portions of the assignment before the instructor meeting on Wednesday, all work will be kept on individual branches for review prior to merging into main, this includes finding summary, oss doc review, relevant usecases.
+We will  reconvene post instructor meeting on Wednesday to complete part 2 of assignment.

-john created all framwork material, folders, etc.
+Josh created all framework material, issues and folders in git repo.

-conclusion of meeting
+### conclusion of meeting.